 Retrieve your line when the swing has finished downstream from you.
 You can reel the line in directly but another good practice is to reel a bit of line in lifting your rod tip and letting the bait tick back down to the bottom.
 Repeat this until your line has been returned to your reel.
 This only takes a few seconds per cast and offers more fish your bait.

-Sweep the rod tip to set the hook instead of jerking the lips off like a bass angler might do.
-Remember that you have light line that is not for horsing in a large trout.
+Sweep the rod tip to set the hook instead of jerking the lips off as you might with a bass.
+Remember that you have a light line that is not for horsing in a large trout.
 Retrieve your slack from the line and sweep the rod tip against the direction the line is heading.
 You should begin to feel the tension and headshaking that is notorious for having a trout hooked.

 Remember to keep your rod tip high and your drag set properly to allow for shock to be absorbed by the line.
 An overly tight drag will break your line easily and all the work and anxiety are wasted.
 Keeping your rod tip high and drag properly set will help avoid line breaking.